lwlee2608/proto-java/README.md

 ## proto-java-default-gen
-If `protoc` binary is already available in the `$PATH`, this module will automatically generate a default implementation of an interface annotated with `@ProtoService`
+If `protoc` binary is already available in the `$PATH`, this module automatically generate gRPC client and server implementation of interfaces annotated with `@ProtoService`.

 ### How to apply
 Simply add the module as dependency